divio/djangocms-internalsearch/docs/integration.rst

    :caption: Contents:

-Internalsearch is an optional feature, so the core CMS models and Third-party app's models should be still usable when Internalsearch is not enabled.
+Internalsearch is an optional feature, so the core CMS models and third-party app models should still be usable when Internalsearch is not enabled.

 Setting a config file
 *****************************************************************

-Any third-party app can use internalsearch functionality by adding 'cms_config.py` with config class.
+Any third-party app can use internalsearch functionality by adding 'cms_config.py` with a config class.

 For example: